dlccyes/CollegeNotes/docs/OtherNotes/Skiing.md

 **D1**

 A wide course between the woods.
-Good view, relatively 豐富 terrains.
+Good view with relatively 豐富 terrains.
+If you like this kind of trials, go to [[#Tashira Area]].

 ### Kagura Ski Resort